ashtonpaul/rest-api-guidelines/RESTAPI.md

     > GET /employees/1/departments/
     > GET /employees/1/departments/4
 1. Do not include trailing foward slashes in the URI.
 Adds no semantic value and may cause confusion
 1. Map your exceptions in an error payload.
 Each error payload should include a message/reason for the error.
-If applicable an error code and/or link to more information.
+If applicable an error code, description and/or link to more information.
 Errors should include all information the client needs to move forward from the error.
 1. Use HTTP headers for Content Negotiation (serialization formats)
    - Content-Type defines the request format.
 (Content-Type: application/json)
    - Accept defines a list of acceptable response formats.